the-teacher/the_role/README.md

 ## If you have any questions

-Please before ask anything try to launch and play with **[Dummy App](spec/dummy_app)** in spec folder.
-Maybe example of integration will be better than any documentation.
+Please, before asking anything try to launch and play with the **[Dummy App](spec/dummy_app)** in the spec folder.
+Maybe an example integration will be better than any documentation.
 Thank you!

 ### Instalation